Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Removed 2 of the playSound functions and replaced them with one that takes in Coords parameters
 - Added a SoundManager class to FX.h to handle playing multiple instances of the same sound (so as to not pollute the AudioEngine with a bunch of the same sounds, causing louder sound effects of that sound)
 - Moved the Dungeon's fight() function to the Player class and renamed it to fightMonsterAt which now takes in a Coords parameter.
 This fixes a bug which would not give the appropriate player clone active item charge back for attacking.
+- Moved player damage reacting in peekDungeon to its own Player function named reactToDamage() which takes no parameters.
+- Added new Player function takeDamage which is responsible for damaging specific players.
+There were instances in the damagePlayer code which would only affect the main player, but should technically be able to affect clones, too.
+- The invulnerability checks in peekDungeon were removed and now is checked when decreaseStatBy is called for HP.
+If damage is actually taken in this function, then reactToDamage is called.